xinzhan/core-services.en/help/interface/t-crs-usecase.md

 ## Use Customer Attributes in Adobe Target {#task_FC5F9D9059114027B62DB9B1C7D9E257}

-In [!DNL Target], you can select a customer attribute from the [!UICONTROL Visitor Profile] section when creating an audience.
+In [!DNL Target], you can select a Customer Attribute from the [!UICONTROL Visitor Profile] section when creating an audience.
 All Customer Attributes have the prefix `crs.` in the list.
 Combine these attributes as required with other data attributes to build audiences.

 ![](assets/crs-add-attribute-target.png)